Two Simple Steps to Crushing Your Competition!

 The timing for me to hear the pie analogy that next morning could not have been greater.
 We cannot thrive by looking left, right or backward.
 We can only succeed by creating.
 Sure, use your peripherals, be aware of your peers, but if competition is your focus, you are not creating.

-The merchant who spends their client-time talking down on other competition is doing two things to most consumers. (unlike this BRILLIANT KIA ad, using of the illusion of competing)
+The merchant who spends their client-time talking down on other competition is doing two things to most consumers.

 #1 - they are advertising for that business.
 Good, bad or indifferent, they are repeating my name to a client that might decide to take a closer look at "why".